It's the beginning of the year, and an important meeting invitation suddenly appears on your calendar.

 Do you have SDR's and Closers?

-Do they have the skills to work in these roles and have they been trained?
+Do they have the skills to work in these roles, and have they been trained?

-Conduct assessments, listen to their calls, and run profile tests to determine if they have the full package and are updated with industry practices or if they need improvements on their routines.
+Conduct assessments, listen to their calls, and run profile tests to determine if they have the full package and are updated with industry practices, or if they need improvements on their routines.

 2. Review your training structure

 It's very important to include training and coaching routines to fill any skill gaps discovered in the previous assessment.
-It's no use pointing out improvements and not giving the way so that they can update themselves in their positions.
+It's no use pointing out improvements and not giving them the way so that they can update themselves in their positions.

 3. Accurately measure results